 Vendée Globe

 Visit Vendée Globe is a non-stop, non-assisted, single-handed sailing race that circumnavigates the globe via the three legendary capes of Good Hope, Leeuwin and Horn.
-Considered one of the toughest in the world, this competition puts the most seasoned sailors to the test.
+Considered one of the toughest in the world, this competition tests the mettle of even the most seasoned sailors.

 Created in 1989 by Philippe Jeantot, the race takes place every four years.
-Skippers depart from Sables-d'Olonne at VendéeThey cover some 45,000 kilometers around the globe, rounding the three legendary capes (Good Hope, Leeuwin and finally Cape Horn) before returning to Les Sables d'Olonne.
-This extreme adventure is often dubbed the "Everest of the Seas" because of its difficulty.
+Skippers set off from Sables-d'Olonne at VendéeThey cover some 45,000 kilometers around the globe, rounding the three legendary capes (Good Hope, Leeuwin and finally Cape Horn) to return to Les Sables d'Olonne.
+This extreme adventure is often dubbed the "Everest of the seas", due to its sheer difficulty.

 The stages of the race